 There are 14 cemeteries around Matjhabeng with are responsibility of the Municipality.
 The municipality provides graves and proper keeping of the cemeteries.
-The recent developments have been that this has to be the responsibility of the district municipality to perform.

 The high rate of HIV and AIDS in the region is reaching alarming proportions and needs to be considered in the planning for cemeteries.
 There must be an alignment between HIV/AIDS prevalence in the district and the budget for availing land for cemeteries.